angular/angular/docs/TRIAGE_AND_LABELS.md

 To communicate the target we use the following labels:

-* `PR target: master & patch`: the PR should me merged into the master branch and cherry-picked into the most recent patch branch.
-All PRs with fixes, docs and refactorings should use this target.
+* `PR target: master & patch`: the PR should be merged into the master branch and cherry-picked into the most recent patch branch.
+All PRs with fixes, docs, and refactorings should use this target.
 * `PR target: master-only`: the PR should be merged only into the `master` branch.
 All PRs with new features, API changes or high-risk changes should use this target.
 * `PR target: patch-only`: the PR should be merged only into the most recent patch branch (e.g. 5.0.x).
 This target is useful if a `master & patch` PR can't be cleanly cherry-picked into the stable branch and a new PR is needed.
 * `PR target: LTS-only`: the PR should be merged only into the active LTS branch(es).
 Only security and critical fixes are allowed in these branches.
 Always send a new PR targeting just the LTS branch and request review approval from @IgorMinar.